Décima

 A décima is a ten-line stanza of poetry.
 The most popular form is called décima espinela after Vicente Espinel (1550–1624), a Spanish writer, poet, and musician from the Spanish Golden Age who used it extensively throughout his compositions.

 The décima deals with a wide range of subject matters, including themes that are philosophical, religious, lyrical, and political.
 Humorous décimas would typically satirize an individual's weakness or foolish act.
 A decimero would frequently challenge the target of the satire or his/her defender to respond in kind with a décima, thereby setting up a duel that tests the originality and wit of contending composers.

 Styles

 Latin America and Spain

 The décima in all Latin America and in Spain is a style of poetry that is octosyllabic and has 10 lines to the stanza.
 The espinela rhyming scheme ($\mathrm{ABBAACCDDC}$) is the de facto scheme in use.
 It is spoken, sung and written throughout Latin America with variations in different countries.
 It is often improvised.

-Each country has its own melody and tone ("tonada") and a different instrument, but the style and structure is exactly the same.
+Each country has its own melody and tone ("tonada") and a different instrument, but the style and structure are exactly the same.
 A person who writes or improvises décima is known as a decimista or decimero.